benjamminj/portfolio/README.md

 Welcome to the source code for my personal corner of the internet!

-## The purpose of this website
+## bUt bEn...tHiS iS oVeReNgInEeReD!

-First and foremost—my website is for me!
-If the things on my website aren't bringing enjoyment to me, then I'm likely to change them.
-I built this site using NextJS because _I like working with NextJS_.
-Is NextJS a "heavy-handed" tool for a site of this size?
-Perhaps.
-But is it _fun_ to work in?
-Absolutely.
-Not to mention that I'm doing a lot of my day-in, day-out using NextJS so I like to have another codebase to hone my chops on.
-And it's nice to have my own little corner of the Internet that's primarily _for me_.
+I don't care.
+Yeah, you don't _need_ React for a blog website.
+But this is my corner of the internet, so I'm gonna use tools that ✨ spark joy ✨

-Secondly, this website is a place for me to log my journey and keep track of the things I'm learning.
-I think of this website as more of a "digital garden" than I do of it as a polished, money-making blog.
-Perhaps one day I'll monetize the website and shift gears, but for now, my focus is on making it an enjoyable _writing_ experience as well as easy for me to look back on the things I've learned.
+Right now that's [Remix](https://remix.run/) and [Tailwind](https://tailwindcss.com/).
+I actually find that both tools _scale down_ nicely as well as up, and I make sure I'm staying on top of what's fresh in frontend.

 ## Contributing

 Feel free to open a PR to edit the posts!
 I'm happy to merge PRs for broken code, typos, and other changes.
-I like the idea of having this blog's source out in the open where people can collaboratively edit when they find something wrong in what I've written.

 ## Running the project